datasciencecampus/woffle/doc/index.md

 ## Introduction

-`woffle` is a meta-API which allows you to compose various NLP tasks via a common interface using each of the most popular currently available tools.
+`woffle` is a project template which aims to allows you to compose various NLP tasks via a common interface using each of the most popular currently available tools.
 This includes

 - spaCy
 - fastText